-PARIS (AP) - Five-time European women’s figure skating champion Surya Bonaly was put back on the French team for the European figure skating championships, the French federation said Saturday.
+PARIS (AP) _ Five-time European women’s figure skating champion Surya Bonaly was put back on the French team for the championships, the French federation said today.

-Bonaly was originally listed as a substitute on the official entry list submitted at the beginning of January for the championships starting Sunday.
+Bonaly was originally listed as a substitute on the official entry submitted at the beginning of January for the championships.

-Bonaly ruptured an Achilles tendon of her right foot during an exhibition last May and has been slow to recover her top form.
-She won the French championship in December, but her level was judged to be insufficient for an international championship at the time.
+Bonaly ruptured an Achilles tendon in her right foot during an exhibition last May and has been slow to recover.
+She won the French championship in December but her level was judged to be insufficient for an international championship at the time.

-Bonaly won the European title from 1991 to 1995 but was second last year to Russian Irina Slutskaya.
+Bonaly won the European title from 1991-95 but was second last year to Russian Irina Slutskaya.
 Bonaly also has been world runner-up three times.

-Saturday morning Bonaly gave a test to French officials at a skating rink in Colombes and was judged to be in condition suitable for the Europe
+This morning Bonaly gave a test to French officials at a skating rink in Colombes and was judged to be in condtition suitable for the championships.

-``She has now had a sufficient amount of time to recuperate from her injury,″ said Didier Gailhaguet, the French team leader.
+``She has now had a sufficient amount of time to recuperate from her injury,″ French team leader Didier Gailhaguet said.

-Gailhaguet, the French team doctor Gilbert Danowski, the national team director Patrice Maurin and the national figure skating committee were present at the test.
+Gailhaguet, French team doctor Gilbert Danowski, national team director Patrice Maurin and the national figure skating committee were present at the test.

 ``We now feel assured she is ready to make a comeback.
 We did what we thought was right.
 We believe we have made a good decision,″ Gailhaguet said.

-France previously named Vanessa Gusmeroli and Laetitia Hubert for the women’s competition.
-France is allowed three women representatives and Bonaly’s naming will not need to replace anyone.
+France previously chose Vanessa Gusmeroli and Laetitia Hubert for the women’s competition.
+France is allowed three women representatives, so Bonaly will not replace anyone.

-The championships begin Sunday with the men’s qualifications.
-Women qualifications are Monday.
+The championships begin Sunday with the men’s qualifying.
+Women’s qualifying is Monday.

-This year, in contrast to previous years, all skaters must compete in qualifications.
+This year, in contrast to previous years, all skaters must compete in qualifying.
 Thirty skaters will advance to the short program of each singles event.